 An elegant choice full of Victorian charm, the Imperial Hotel has splendid views of the sea.
 All staff are trained in disability awareness and accessible rooms are available.
 There’s also an ozone-treated swimming pool, a spa bath and their on site treatment rooms The Beauty Lounge offering indulgent treatments for men and women.

-Rent Manaros, a four-bedroomed bungalow near the tip of the Llŷn Peninsula and you’ll be perfectly placed to explore the Llŷn AONB.
+Rent Manaros, a four-bedroomed bungalow near the tip of the Llŷn Peninsula and you’ll be perfectly placed to explore the Llŷn Area of Outstanding Natural Beauty.
 Guests who find walking difficult can borrow an all-terrain buggy for free.
 Use it to take you into the village, to pootle along the lanes and to visit the beach – where there’s an adapted toilet.

 Estuary Lodge, Talsarnau

 Garreg Goch Caravan Park

 Garreg Goch is close to Morfa Bychan’s famously lovely Blue Flag beach, Black Rock Sands.
 One of the static caravans at this popular holiday park is fully accessible to wheelchair-users, with a central location and ramped access.
 The park also has a toilet and shower room for disabled guests.